 Paul L. Gaus was born in Athens, Ohio, in 1949, and he has lived in Ohio for most of his life.
-He has lived in Wooster, Ohio, for the past thirty-eight years with his wife Madonna.
-Paul’s extensive knowledge of the culture and lifestyle of the Ohio Amish comes from over thirty-five years of travel throughout Holmes and surrounding counties in Ohio, where the world’s largest Amish and Mennonite population sprawls out over the countryside near Millersburg, Wooster, and Sugarcreek.
+He has lived in Wooster, Ohio, since 1977 with his wife Madonna.
+Paul’s extensive knowledge of the culture and lifestyle of the Ohio Amish comes from over forty years of travel throughout Holmes and surrounding counties in Ohio, where the world’s largest Amish and Mennonite population sprawls out over the countryside near Millersburg, Wooster, and Sugarcreek.

 Paul took an interest in writing fiction in 1993, and with the advice and encouragement of author Tony Hillerman, he began writing mystery novels set among the Amish in Holmes County, Ohio.
-The first of Gaus’s mysteries, Blood of the Prodigal, An Ohio Amish Mystery, was published by Ohio University Press in June of 1999, and a total of seven novels have appeared in this series: Broken English, 2000, Clouds without Rain, 2001, Cast a Blue Shadow, 2003, A Prayer for the Night, 2006, Separate from the World, 2008, Harmless as Doves, 2011, and The Names of Our Tears, 2103.
+The first of Gaus’s mysteries, Blood of the Prodigal, An Ohio Amish Mystery, was published by Ohio University Press in June of 1999, and a total of ten novels have appeared in this series: Broken English, 2000, Clouds without Rain, 2001, Cast a Blue Shadow, 2003, A Prayer for the Night, 2006, Separate from the World, 2008, Harmless as Doves, 2011, and The Names of Our Tears, 2103.
 Whiskers of The Lion was published in March, 2015.
 The Tenth Amish-Country Mystery, Stars for Lydia, was self-published by Paul as both an Amazon paperback and an electronic version for e-readers (Kindle, Nook, Kobo, etc.) worldwide.

-All of Paul’s stories have now been republished by Plume (a division of Penguin Group USA) as The Amish-Country Mysteries, and these editions have been embraced by Christian retailers such as CBD.com, Family Christian Stores, and LifeWay.
+Nine of Paul’s stories were subsequently republished by Plume (a division of Penguin Group USA) as The Amish-Country Mysteries, and these editions have been embraced by Christian retailers such as CBD.com, Family Christian Stores, and LifeWay.
 The publication date for Blood of the Prodigal, An Amish-Country Mystery was September 28, 2010, and the other novels in the series were republished by Plume approximately one a month for the next several months.
 The seventh hardcover novel Harmless as Doves was published in July of 2011 by Ohio University Press, and the trade paperback edition was published by Plume a year later.
-The eighth novel, The Names of Our Tears, was published by Plume in 2013, and the ninth novel, Whiskers of The Lion, will be published by Plume on March 31, 2015.
+The eighth novel, The Names of Our Tears, was published by Plume in 2013, and the ninth novel, Whiskers of The Lion, was published by Plume on March 31, 2015.
 The tenth story, Stars for Lydia, is now available as a self-published Amazon paperback.